 Their presence at this point isn’t questioned or missed.
 Half the crowd says “what are you talking about, I work with tons of women” and the other half says “well, what can you do?
 Women just want to leave.”

-I’m on the verge of being 31.
-In the last year of my twenties and the first year of my thirties, I have met more women in my new age bracket than ever who have changed careers or are seeking to make a change.
+I’m on the verge of being 32.
+In what I’ve experienced of my thirties so far, I have met more women in my age bracket than ever who have changed careers or are seeking to make a change.
 And this change isn’t prompted by unrest or a desire to try new things.

 No way.
 These women?
 They’re tired.